Deanthropomorphising NLP: Can a Language Model Be Conscious?: Conclusion

 \section{Conclusion}

-We have discussed the capacity of language models as sentient agents.
-We demonstrate that the capacities of modern transformer based LLMs, and specifically LaMDA, are not sufficient to constitute consciousness as defined by the framework introduced by \citet{Tononi2015}.
+We have discussed the capacity of language models as conscious agents.
+We demonstrate that the capacities of modern transformer based LLMs, and specifically LaMDA, are not sufficient to constitute consciousness as defined by the framework introduced by Tononi et al. \citep{Tononi2015}.
 We further show that the forms of language used in modern NLP publications often refer to models in an anthropomorphic way.
 We argue that to address the problem, we must start at home and begin to use appropriate language.
+Our investigations have focussed solely on models and examples in the English language, further studies into multilingual models, or monolingual models in languages other than English may yield additional insights beyond those we are able to give.

-We demonstrate that the whilst researchers may unwittingly use ambiguous anthroporphisms, this type of language is exacerbated in contemporary journalistic reports as explicit anthropomorphisation.
-We do not find sufficient evidence for the claims that the LaMDA model is sentient, or conscious.
-In fact, we find that the claims of sentience are the results of leading the model into responding as a human agent and incorrectly inferring anthropomorphic properties on the resulting generated sequences.
+We demonstrate that the whilst researchers may unwittingly use ambiguous anthropomorphisms, this type of language is exacerbated in contemporary journalistic reports as explicit anthropomorphisation.
+We do not find sufficient evidence for the claims that the LaMDA model is conscious.
+In fact, we find that the claims of consciousness are the results of leading the model into responding as a human agent and incorrectly inferring anthropomorphic properties on the resulting generated sequences.

 As a result of our findings, we make recommendations for the following three groups: